-Students may drop courses and units up to 5PM PST (PDT) on the financial drop deadline without incurring financial penalty.
+To drop a course, students can either request a drop through their mystanfordconnection account, or email a drop request to firstname.lastname@example.org by 5PM PST (PDT) on the financial drop deadline.
 Courses will be removed from the student’s transcript and a refund issued, minus the charge of $100 per dropped course and any assessed non-refundable fees.
 After the financial drop deadline students may withdraw from a course until the withdrawal deadline (see next section).
 View the financial drop deadline and other academic deadlines.

 If students have questions about these processes, they should immediately contact the Student and Client Services team for assistance at (650) 204-3984 or email@example.com.